warp-tech/warpgate/README.md

 ## How it works

-Warpgate is a service that you deploy on the bastion/DMZ host, which will accept SSH, HTTPS and MySQL connections and provide an (optional) web admin UI.
+Warpgate is a service that you deploy on the bastion/DMZ host, which will accept SSH, HTTPS, MySQL and PostgreSQL connections and provide an (optional) web admin UI.

 Run `warpgate setup` to interactively generate a config file, including port bindings.
 See [Getting started](https://github.com/warp-tech/warpgate/wiki/Getting-started) for details.